About

 Opinion: An opinion piece makes a single point clearly and persuasively.
 We prefer pieces that are about the issues dominating the news.

-Backgrounder: A backgrounder piece aims to give a general overview of an issue that is publicly debated.
+Backgrounder: A backgrounder piece aims to give a general overview of a publicly debated issue.
 Sometimes, these pieces provide a historical evolution of a current issue.
 At other times, they summarize the positions of different actors involved in an issue.

 To submit essays, email Ramazan Kılınç at ramazan.kilinc@siyasa.us